Zenohm/mafiademonstration/README.rst

 Requirements
 ------------

-To run "Mafia Demonstration" you only need `Kivy`_.
+To run "Mafia Demonstration" you will need `Kivy`_, `Click`_, and the circular layout library from Kivy's garden.

 Depending on the features that you want to use, you do require additional libs though.